 Put simply, a framework of interoperability allows systems, devices, and applications to coordinate and talk to each other, regardless of which entity developed, purchased, or is operating the systems, devices, and applications in question.

 Why is this technological intercommunication so important?
 It’s not the dialogue that’s key, so much as what it leads to.
-A Becker’s Health IT article lists the main benefits of interoperability in healthcare today as being:
+The main benefits of interoperability in healthcare today as being:

 - Improved care coordination and patient experiences